-The SAS System under OS/2 provides SAS/AF programmers with extensive control over the appearance and behavior of the main SAS window.
-You can
+The SAS System under Windows provides SAS/AF programmers with extensive control over the appearance and behavior of the main SAS window.
+You can:

-- $\hfill\square$ use SAS system options and commands to control the appearance of the main SAS window - call external dynamic link libraries (DLLs) by using the DATA step or SAS Component Language (SCL) commands - $\hfill\square$ design, save, and load custom toolbar controls - □ immediately invoke SAS/AF programs when you start the SAS System - □ distribute the minimum subset of SAS files that are needed to run a particular SAS/AF application - □ associate your own logo and icons with your SAS/AF applications - □ use SCL code to send electronic mail (e-mail) to other users - □ invoke a Web browser to view documents online.
+- □ use SAS system options and windowing environment commands to control the appearance of the main SAS window - □ call external dynamic link libraries (DLLs) using the DATA step or SAS Component Language (SCL) commands - □ design, save, and load custom toolbar controls - □ immediately invoke SAS/AF programs when you start the SAS System - □ distribute the minimum subset of SAS files needed to run a particular SAS/AF application - □ associate your own logo and icons with your SAS/AF applications - □ use SCL code to send electronic mail to other users - □ invoke a web browser to view documents online.